-Content Area V: Historical & Contemporary Development of Early Childhood Education
+Content Area V: Historical and Contemporary Development of Early Childhood Education

-A provider understands how what was believed and done in the past impacts current practice.
+An provider understands what was believed and done in the past impacts current practice.
 Providers also strive to understand how current events and issues affect children, families and programs.

-Key concept(s): Providers need to understand the thinking that underlies current practices
+Key concept(s): Providers need to understand the thinking that underlies current practices.